jonataslaw/getx/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: jonataslaw

 ---
+**ATTENTION: DO NOT USE THIS FIELD TO ASK SUPPORT QUESTIONS.
+USE THE PLATFORM CHANNELS FOR THIS.
+THIS SPACE IS DEDICATED ONLY FOR OPENING BUGS.**
 **Fill in the template.
 Issues that do not respect the model will be closed.**

 **Describe the bug**